 - Oops!Something went wrong.Please try again later.

-With a market capitalization of US$114m, AstroNova is a small cap stock, so it might not be well known by many institutional investors.
-In the chart below below, we can see that institutional investors have bought into the company.
-Let's take a closer look to see what the different types of shareholder can tell us about ALOT.
+AstroNova is not a large company by global standards.
+It has a market capitalization of US$102m, which means it wouldn't have the attention of many institutional investors.
+In the chart below, we can see that institutions own shares in the company.
+Let's take a closer look to see what the different types of shareholders can tell us about AstroNova.

 What Does The Institutional Ownership Tell Us About AstroNova?

 Institutions typically measure themselves against a benchmark when reporting to their own investors, so they often become more enthusiastic about a stock once it's included in a major index.
 We would expect most companies to have some institutions on the register, especially if they are growing.

 We can see that AstroNova does have institutional investors; and they hold a good portion of the company's stock.
 This suggests some credibility amongst professional investors.
 But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of AstroNova, (below).
 Of course, keep in mind that there are other factors to consider, too.